Holly Springs, Mississippi: Geography

+Holly Springs is located slightly east of the geographic center of Marshall County.
+Interstate 22 runs along the southwest border of the city, with access from exits 26 and 30.
+I-22 leads northwest toward Memphis, Tennessee, 46 mi distant, and southeast 60 mi to Tupelo.
+State highways 4 and 7 pass through the center of Holly Springs on South Craft Street and North Memphis Street.
+Highway 4 leads east 18 mi to Ashland and southwest 34 mi to Senatobia, while Highway 7 leads south 30 mi to Oxford and northeast toward Bolivar, Tennessee, 45 mi distant.

+According to the U.S. Census Bureau, Holly Springs has an area of 12.8 sqmi, of which 0.02 sqmi, or 0.15%, are water.
+The city sits on high ground that drains to the north and the west toward tributaries of the Coldwater River, and to the southeast toward Big Spring Creek, a tributary of the Little Tallahatchie River.

 Climate

 Holly Spring's climate is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Holly Springs has a humid subtropical climate.
 On December 23, 2015, a massive EF4 tornado struck the town around 6:00 pm, causing significant damage.
 James Richard Anderson, the Marshall County coroner, confirmed the boy's death.
 Nearly 200 Marshall County structures were damaged during the tornado, some totally.

 Demographics

 2020 census

-As of the 2020 United States Census, there were 6,968 people, 2,369 households, and 1,259 families residing in the city.
+As of the 2020 United States census, there were 6,968 people, 2,369 households, and 1,259 families residing in the city.

 2010 census

-As of the 2010 United States Census, there were 7,699 people living in the city, making it a minority-majority city: 79.2% of the residents were African American, 19.3% White, 0.2% Native American, 0.2% Asian, 0.6% from some other race, and 0.5% from two or more races.
+As of the 2010 United States census, there were 7,699 people living in the city, making it a minority-majority city: 79.2% of the residents were African American, 19.3% White, 0.2% Native American, 0.2% Asian, 0.6% from some other race, and 0.5% from two or more races.
 1.2% were Hispanic or Latino of any race.